Sandhiya-b02/Project-Staycatin-Tableau/README.md

 # Project-Staycatin-Tableau

-Dashboard that helps management answer the key questions:
+Tableau Dashboard that helps management answer the key questions:
 1. Top 10 earners
 2. Relationship between price and earnings
 3. Any location (shore) getting more earnings